 SECTION .0400 ‑ RULES: PETITIONS: HEARINGS

-(a) A person may petition the Board to adopt a new rule or change or amend an existing rule by sending a rule‑making petition to the Board at the Board's address set out in Rule .0101 of this Chapter.
+(a) A person may petition the Board to adopt a new rule or change or amend an existing rule by sending a rule‑making petition to the Board at the Board's address set out in Rule .0101.
 The petition must be titled "Petition for Rule‑making" and must include the following information:

 (1) the name and address of the person submitting the petition;

 (2) a citation to any rule for which a change or repeal is requested;

 (3) a draft of any proposed rule or amended rule;